 If you have done all of these things, you are probably done writing and you need to turn to editing.

-Task 7: Take time to edit.
+Task 7: Final edits.

 - Predict three questions your professor will want to ask you about your ideas.
 Have these questions been answered?

 - Get a friend to read your essay.

 - Proofread.

+- Read your essay out loud.